 #10 Warm Strawberry Shag with Long Textured Fringe

-The layers in this one are aggressive in the best way, starting high and short through the crown and cascading down in uneven, textured pieces that create a lot of visual interest.
-The strawberry color has a golden warmth to it that’s catching the light beautifully, and the fringe is long enough to be versatile but shaggy enough to give the cut its edge.
-If I’m being particular, I’d say the very bottom could use a slight clean-up where the thinnest ends trail off, because that’s where longer shags can start to look neglected rather than intentional.
-But the bones of this cut are excellent and on the right texture it would practically style itself.
+These layers are amazing!
+I love how they are high and short through the crown and layer down into uneven and textured pieces which create a lot of movement.
+The warm strawberry color catches the light beautifully.
+The fringe is long enough to be styled in multiple ways and is shaggy enough to give the cut some edge.
+I think if I am being picky, a slight clean up on the very bottom where the thin ends trail off would be good because that is where the long shags start to look neglected instead of intentional.
+But the structure of this cut looks really good and on the right texture, it would practically style itself!

 #11 Sandy Blonde Shag with Tousled Beachy Texture

-The texture here is everything.
-It’s that second-day look where the wave has relaxed and the pieces have separated just enough to show the layering without looking like they were arranged.
-The sandy blonde has depth at the roots and lightness through the mid-lengths, and the whole thing has a coastal quality to it that I associate with women who spend more time outdoors than in front of a mirror, which is probably the most appealing quality a hairstyle can have.
-The bangs are chunky and imperfect, and they suit her completely.
+The most important thing here is the texture.
+It’s a second day look where the waves have loosened and the pieces have separated just enough to show the layers without looking too styled.
+The sandy blonde has depth at the roots and brightness through the mids.
+It’s got a coastal vibe, which I find tends to compliment women who are more outdoorsy and less mirror-focused, and I think that’s the best compliment a hairstyle can get.
+The bangs are chunky and a bit messy, and they work for her completely.

 #12 Soft Blonde Shag with Wispy Curtain Fringe